redhat-cop/redhat-image-mode-demo/docs/use-cases/bootc-image-builder-iso/README.md

     -v /var/lib/containers/storage:/var/lib/containers/storage \
     registry.redhat.io/rhel9/bootc-image-builder:latest \
     --type iso \
-    localhost/rhel-bootc-vm:iso
+    quay.io/$QUAY_USER/rhel-bootc-vm:iso
 ```
-!!! tip If you pulled the image from quay.io, use the full path you used to push.

-We will use the image we built before to create our image in the **output** folder.
+We will use the image we built to create our ISO in the **output** folder.

 The process will take care of all required steps (deploying the image, SELinux configuration, filesystem configuration, ostree configuration, etc.), after a couple of minutes we will find in the output: